BIM Certification Course

 Technology Requirement

-Please note that in order to successfully complete the course each student is required to have access to Autodesk Navisworks Simulate and Manage.
+Each student is required to have access to both Autodesk Revit and Autodesk Navisworks Manage.
+Students using their personal computers are eligible for a one year license through the Autodesk Student program.
 Students taking the class must provide the hardware, software, and internet connection necessary to run these tools.
-This software is not provided to students as part of registration.

 Course Agenda & Logistics